stevenbergner/stevenbergner.github.io/Teaching/cmpt767/hw3/index.md

 ---
-title: Cmpt 767 - HW 3 - Visualization of spatial data
+title: Cmpt 767 - HW 3 - Visualization of 3D spatial data
 breadcrumb: ../index.html
 breadcrumb_name: Course Page
 ---
-In this assignment you will apply different techniques for visualization of spatial data with scalar and multi-variate attributes.
+Goal of this assignment is to study volumetric scalar and vector fields with different visualization methods to learn about computational fluid simulations applied to aerodynamics and climate research.

 # Preparation